 Britannia Maritime Aid’s proposal is to capitalise on this expertise with a permanent UK and Commonwealth presence in the Caribbean while also addressing the shortage of much needed sea berths for young seafarers to gain the crucial maritime skills and experience they need to survive and succeed at sea.

-Our emergency relief vessel will sail under the command of a British Merchant Navy Captain with a permanent crew, professional first response personnel, NGO staff and young people in development.
+Our Humanitarian Aid/Disaster Relief vessel will sail under the command of a British Merchant Navy Captain with a permanent crew, professional first response personnel, NGO staff and young people in development.

 The ship will be specifically equipped to provide immediate disaster relief, providing a strategic base for co-ordinating disaster response, as well as hospital berths and stores of food, water and first response equipment which are so vital in the hours and days immediately after a natural disaster.

-It will be equipped with a medical centre, landing craft and helicopters and substantial cargo space for earth moving equipment, aid shipments, and able to operate either in isolation or within a task force.
+It will be equipped with a medical centre, landing craft and helicopter and UAV capabilities and substantial cargo space for earth moving equipment, aid shipments, and able to operate either in isolation or within a task force.

 I therefore warmly welcome initiatives such as yours, which is clearly intended to showcase the best of British

-The Ship’s complement will include a significant number of personnel from British overseas dependent territories; there will also be training and experience for non-maritime apprentices within aid and disaster relief teams.
+The Ship’s complement will include a significant number of personnel from Commonwealth countries; there will also be training and experience for non-maritime apprentices within aid and disaster relief teams.

-There will also be secure military communications capabilities, press and conference facilities, maritime environmental research capabilities and the opportunity for UK charities and volunteers to carry out planned repair and construction projects in local communities.
+The ship will offer secure military communications capabilities, press and conference facilities, maritime environmental research capabilities and the opportunity for UK charities and volunteers to carry out planned repair and construction projects in local communities.
 Our vessel will also help promote British and Commonwealth trade in the Atlantic basin.

 Our team have immense experience ranging across a diverse range of maritime sectors from naval and defence to merchant shipping, training, cruise and ferry operations and container shipping.